ava-labs/avalanche-network-runner/README.md

 It assumes:

-1. You have the AvalancheGo v1.6.4 binaries at `$GOPATH/src/github.com/ava-labs/avalanchego/build`
+1. You have the latest AvalancheGo binaries at `$GOPATH/src/github.com/ava-labs/avalanchego/build`.
+For detail instruction, see (avalanchego project)[https://github.com/ava-labs/avalanchego].
-2. The network runner direcory is at `$GOPATH/src/github.com/ava-labs/avalanche-network-runner`)
+2. The network runner direcory is at `$GOPATH/src/github.com/ava-labs/avalanche-network-runner`.

 To run the demo: